Vita3K/Vita3K/building.md

 ## Windows (Visual Studio)

 - Install Visual Studio 2017 or 2019 and choose to install `Desktop development with C++`.
-You will get compiler and `cmake` required for building.
+You will get the compiler and `cmake` required for building.

 Example for Visual Studio 2019: